Death Note: Bans and attempted bans

-Early in 2005, school officials in Shenyang, the capital of Liaoning (People's Republic of China), banned Death Note.
-The immediate cause was that students had been altering notebooks to resemble Death Notes and then writing the names of acquaintances, enemies, and teachers in the books.
+Early in 2005, school officials in Shenyang, the capital of Liaoning, China banned Death Note.
+The reason was that students had been altering notebooks to resemble Death Notes and then writing the names of acquaintances, enemies, and teachers in the books.
 The ban was designed to protect the "physical and mental health" of students from horror material that "misleads innocent children and distorts their mind and spirit".
 Jonathan Clements has suggested that the Chinese authorities acted partly against "superstition", but also against illegal, pirate publishers of Death Note.
 The ban has been extended to other Chinese cities including Beijing, Shanghai and Lanzhou in Gansu Province.
 Legally published Chinese-language versions of Death Note are published in Hong Kong.
-On June 12, 2015, the Chinese Ministry of Culture listed Death Note among 38 anime and manga titles banned in China.
+On June 12, 2015, the Chinese Ministry of Culture listed Death Note among 38 anime and manga titles banned in the country.

 In 2007, the education bureau in Pingtung County, Taiwan asked teachers to pay attention to any negative influence on elementary school students reading the manga.
-In May 2010, the Albuquerque Public Schools in New Mexico held a hearing to ban the Death Note manga from their district's schools; it was unanimously voted down.
+In May 2010, the Albuquerque Public Schools school district in New Mexico held a hearing to ban the Death Note manga from their district's schools; it was unanimously voted down.
 After volumes of Death Note were found at the February 2013 suicide of a 15-year-old girl in Yekaterinburg, Russia, a local parents' group began campaigning to regulate all media based on the series, saying that it had an adverse effect on the minds of children.
 In March 2014, investigators concluded that the manga did not cause the girl to commit suicide.